learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 Different APIs expose their data and functionalities in different ways.
 However, there are commonalities among them and there are common approaches that we'll discuss here.
-Generally speaking, there are two main uses for APIs––getting data and adding functionality (i.e. signing in with Facebook or posting to Instagram).
+Generally speaking, there are two main uses for APIs — getting data and adding functionality (i.e. signing in with Facebook or posting to Instagram).
 We'll be discussing the "getting data" part of working with APIs here.

-Many APIs are built on what is referred to as a REST-ful framework.
+Many APIs are built on what is referred to as a RESTful framework.
 That means that the "endpoints", or URLs to which we can send a request for data, follow certain conventions.
 These URLs should allow you to request information, send information, update information and delete information.
 Let's focus on the